Emeritusxv/Crono/README.md

 You will be required to make 5 saves states through the game:

-First: 3 stars The Port Town of Termine
+First: (Termina) 3 stars The Port Town of Termina

-Second: 8 stars Guldove where ripples become waves
+Second: (Guldove) 8 stars Guldove where ripples become waves

-Third: 22 stars The village of the demi humans
+Third: (World map Zelbless) 22 stars The village of the demi humans

-Fourth: 26 stars A Portal Reopened
+Fourth: (World Map Guldove) 26 stars A Portal Reopened

-Fifth: 47 stars For all the dreamers
+Fifth: (Another?)
+(World Map Opassa Beach) 47 stars For all the dreamers

 Arni Village